 Her examination started with the basics (blood pressure, heartbeat, breathing) and then I held onto a solid brass tube connected to a pulse-measuring meter with my writing hand, while she took another 5-inch brass tube and touched the reflexology points in my other hand.
 After taking out several plastic cartons, each with 10 small holes the size of a pencil tip across and 5 holes down, she used a different tool – baton at one end, exposed wire at the other – to prod my non-writing hand with the baton and poke the exposed wire into an algorithm of the holes in the plastic sheets.
 The meter danced or remained immobile, depending on what holes the wire touched.
 She then put small sachets, one at a time, between the brass pole and my hand, and continued her examination.

 Translated through Andre, she started asking me questions about prior ailments and they were dead on.
 Did I have parasites recently?
 Yes, thanks to the llama empañada.
 Did I have a prior problem with wheat or flour?
-Yes, they diagnosed me with a gluten intolerance years ago.
+Yes, they diagnosed me with celiac disease years ago.
 And then she ran through my entire family’s history – on both sides.
 Remember: I hadn’t told her a thing about them or any of my medical history either, save for the coughing and bronchitis.
 The fact that she was able to tell me what illnesses my grandparents had suffered during their lifetimes truly blew me away.

 The diagnosis was scratched out on a piece of paper and translated through Andre that night, with help from his Russian-English dictionary.
 I was allergic to wormwood and goosefoot (both plants), down and dust mites.
 I’ve never suffered from allergies before, and was dumbfounded, but since the woman had accurately and immediately provided me with my entire family medical history I believed her.
 She instructed me to take a spoonful of Tibetan powder for the next ten days, once at morning and once at night, from two small sachets that she prepared.
 She promised that I would have no cough on the tenth day.
 The morning involved a shot of powder followed by a shot of water, and then at night a different powder had to be boiled for five minutes and drunk like tea.
 The scent of the powders was strong, earthy, pungent and fairly indescribable.
 They tasted awful.